Maahygrah/web3-onchain-log/README.md

 * **Exemplary** (adjective): Serving as a desirable model; representing the best of its kind. *Example:* "An exemplary community manager effectively balances prompt technical updates with an approachable tone to successfully onboard non-technical members."

+* **Token-Gated Workspace Integration:** Automated system configuration that grants access to premium developer channels or exclusive community operations only after verifying a user owns specific smart contract tokens or project assets.